luickk/MlAstConcurrencyAnalyser/README.md

-# Concurrency analasys based on Ml training with run/compile time data
+# Concurrency analysis based on Ml training with run/compile time data

 The basic idea is to train a ML model, in a unsupervised self-testing environment, advanced patterns of concurrency issues.
 The goal is to have it output a probability value for any given piece of SICCL(see below) code without being trained on a dataset.